jonnonz1/nz-statute-book/acts/public/1954/war-pensions-act-1954.md

 ### 68 Administration of veterans’ pensions
 (1) This Part is administered by the Department.
 (2) Nothing in the other Parts of this Act or the War Pensions Regulations 1956 applies to this Part or affect the administration of veterans’ pensions, except as otherwise expressly provided in this Part.
-(3) In the application of any of the provisions of the Social Welfare (Transitional Provisions) Act 1990 or of the Social Security Act 1964 relating to veterans’ pensions or the payment of veterans’ pensions, references to the chief executive and department must be read, respectively, as references to the Secretary and to the Department.
+(3) In the application of any of the provisions of the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990 or of the Social Security Act 1964 relating to veterans’ pensions or the payment of veterans’ pensions, references to the chief executive and department must be read, respectively, as references to the Secretary and to the Department.
 (4) Nothing in subsection (3) requires the Secretary to issue a separate code of conduct under section 11B of the Social Security Act 1964 for the purposes of the administration of this Part.
 (5) If a requirement is made under section 11 of the Social Security Act 1964 relating to a veteran’s pension, the code of conduct issued under section 11B of that Act by the chief executive of the department for the time being responsible for administration of that Act applies—
   (a) to the Secretary as if the Secretary were the chief executive of the department; and